Lakshya-22x/25B1256-WiDS-Project-LSTM-/README.md

 ##  7. Neural Networks

-[cite_start]Neural networks are powerful models inspired by the human brain[cite: 417].
+Neural networks are powerful models inspired by the human brain.
 * **Basics:** They consist of layers of neurons—an input layer, hidden processing layers, and an output layer.
 * **Mechanism:** Each neuron takes an input, multiplies it by a "weight" (importance), adds a "bias," and passes it through an activation function.